top of page

 Lemon Drop Pepper Seeds - Capsicum Baccatum - Fruity, Sweet, and Hot

-The plant can grow to be about 4 feet tall, and equally wide.
-Under ideal growing conditions, these plants may yield over a hundred pods in the first season, and the fruits ripen throughout the summer and into the autumn. the peppers can be left on the plant to allow for a single late season harvest, or may be picked for cooking throughout the growing season.
+Aji Lemon Drop plants can grow to be about 4 feet tall, and equally wide.
+Under ideal growing conditions, they can yield over a hundred pods in the first season.
+The fruits ripen throughout the summer and into the autumn. the peppers can be left on the plant to allow for a single late season harvest, or they may be picked for cooking throughout the growing season.
 The pods make the most delicious powder and sauces that taste nothing like the standard peppers we're used to eating here in the north.

 All seeds are organic and open pollinated.